rleonard21/hpa-fcu/README.md

 that the solenoid is turned off synchronously with the timer match with hardware, which should (in theory) beat the master branch's interrupt driven system that toggles the solenoid by moving bits into registers.
-In practice, though, the timing is identical in both systems to at least 10us (as best my oscilloscope can measure the pulse width).
-The difference between the two implementations, if there really is one, is insignificant compared to the slew rate of the solenoid.
-The solenoid will take orders of magnitude more time to move than the timing difference betweent the two versions of the firmware.
-I have chosen to continue without the hardware-based `OC1A` toggling because the firmware is larger by around ~50 bytes and because the cheaper ATMega328PB does not support the necessary force output compare functionality present in the ATMega328/P. The benefits of the `OC1A` implementation are insignificant, if present, and the downsides are non-negligible.
+In practice, this theory holds.
+The `OC1A` hardware variation of the firmware is indeed around 1us faster than the firmware driven toggle.
+However, this difference between the two implementations is insignificant compared to the slew rate of the solenoid.
+The solenoid will take orders of magnitude more time to move than the timing difference between the two versions of the firmware.
+I have chosen to continue without the hardware-based `OC1A` toggling because the firmware is larger by around ~30 bytes and because the cheaper ATMega328PB does not support the necessary force output compare functionality present in the ATMega328/P. The benefits of the `OC1A` implementation are somewhat insignificant and the downsides are non-negligible.

 ## Hardware Description
 The firmware runs on an ATMega328P-AU AVR microcontroller (the firmware